AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/oauth2-authentication.md

 ### What you need to do in Destination SDK {#to-do-in-destination-sdk}

-To set up OAuth 2 authentication for your destination in Experience Platform, you must add your OAuth 2 details to the [destination configuration](./destination-configuration.md), under the `customerAuthenticationConfigurations` parameter, by using the `platform.adobe.io/data/core/activation/authoring/destinations` [API endpoint](./destination-configuration-api.md).
-See the [example configuration](./destination-configuration.md#example-configuration).
+To set up OAuth 2 authentication for your destination in Experience Platform, you must add your OAuth 2 details to the [destination configuration](../../authoring-api/destination-configuration/create-destination-configuration.md), under the `customerAuthenticationConfigurations` parameter.
+See [customer authentication](../../functionality/destination-configuration/customer-authentication.md) for detailed examples.
 Specific instructions about which fields you need to add to your configuration template, depending on your OAuth 2 authentication grant type, are further below on this page.

 ## Supported OAuth 2 grant types {#oauth2-grant-types}